SpaceX Starship progress (from old to new)

 - 17-04-2023 First orbital flight of Starship.
 Scrubbed.
 At T minus 17 minutes an issue arises with loading the Super Heavy’s fuel.
 Exceeding a parameter of the pressure system.
 It is decided to proceed with fuel loading as a WDR to T minus 40 seconds.
 Flight Termination System (FTS) has not been armed.
 Scrub takes at least 48 hours (minimum recycle time).
 Probably a frozen pressure valve was the cause.
 Moisture in velve.

-- 20-04-2023 B7 and S24 Liftoff.
+- 20-04-2023 SpaceX Starship I sequence of events (IFT-1).
+B7 and S24 Liftoff.
 First flight of Starship.
 Second launch attempt.
 Flight ended after 4 minutes.
-See SpaceX Starship sequence of events.
-Integrated Flight Test-1 (EFT-1).

 - 01-05-2023 FAA faces lawsuit over SpaceX’s damage to local environment.
 The suit alleges that the FAA failed to adequately assess the environmental fallout from launches at SpaceX’s Starbase.